edg-l/paypal-rs/README.md

 Note: This README shows how to use the prerelease version, to view the README for `0.1.0` go [here](https://github.com/edg-l/paypal-rs/tree/0.1.0).

+Some code in this repository is generated using https://github.com/edg-l/payhelper

 ## Example

 ```rust